Four years ago, I was working as a marketing coordinator at a company called

 What you don’t have is a company… and you’re ready to start one.

-I’ve advised and helped hundreds of founders and dozens of startups on their launch, many of which have gone on to become successful entrepreneurs and build successful products.
+I’ve advised and helped hundreds of founders and dozens of startups on their launch, many of whom have gone on to become successful entrepreneurs and build successful products.

 I also personally respond to any questions my students have, so there's no worry about getting stuck or not knowing what to do.
 So sign up now!